Understanding ISO 9001:2015 Quality Management System.

 The clause lists items to be considered in change management.
-When a business changes something, the impact of the change needs to be considered before a change is made.
+When some changes need to be made in the organization either in the product, service, or process, the impact of the change needs to be considered before a change is made.
 You will need to demonstrate that you have:

 a) considered why are you changing it and what could happen when you make the change;

-b) ensured that the QMS doesn’t get affected negatively, e.g. something can’t be done any longer once you have changed a process, e.g. you stop recording the number of quotes you are doing and therefore you don’t have an ability to review conversion rates;
+b) ensured that the QMS doesn’t get affected negatively, e.g. something can’t be done any longer once you have changed a process like you stop recording the number of quotes you are doing and therefore you don’t have an ability to review conversion rates;

 c) thought about what you need to achieve it (e.g. people/technology, etc.);

 d) considered what changes need to be made in the organization to make it happen.